Create an IoT hub using the Azure portal

 Click Add to open the Add a shared access policy blade.
 You can enter the new policy name and the permissions that you want to associate with this policy, as shown in the following figure:

 The Registry read and Registry write policies grant read and write access rights to the identity registry.
+These permissions are used by back-end cloud services to manage device identities.
 Choosing the write option automatically chooses the read option.

 Click Create to add this newly created policy to the existing list.

 For more detailed information about the access granted by specific permissions, see IoT Hub permissions.

 Register a new device in the IoT hub

 In this section, you create a device identity in the identity registry in your IoT hub.
 A device cannot connect to a hub unless it has an entry in the identity registry.
 For more information, see the IoT Hub developer guide.